 EMPLOYEE ACCOMMODATION PROCESS:

-- Within five (5) business days of receipt of a request for reasonable accommodation, the ADS Manager will initiate the interactive process by reviewing the Reasonable Accommodation Request Form, communicating with the requesting employee regarding the accommodation request, scheduling an intake meeting, obtaining appropriate supporting documentation, and discussing potential next steps.
+• Within five (5) business days of receipt of a request for reasonable accommodation, the ADS Manager will initiate the interactive process by reviewing the Reasonable Accommodation Request Form, communicating with the requesting employee regarding the accommodation request, scheduling an intake meeting, obtaining appropriate supporting health documentation, and discussing potential next steps.

-- Supporting documentation from a qualified, licensed healthcare professional may be required to establish that the individual has a health condition that qualifies as a disability and to determine an effective accommodation.
+• Supporting documentation from a qualified, licensed healthcare professional may be required to establish that the individual has a health condition that qualifies as a disability and to determine an effective accommodation.
 Employees are encouraged to share the essential functions of their job description with their healthcare provider to provide context for supportive documentation.
 Position descriptions are generally available upon request from Human Resources, which may further inform a healthcare provider’s assessment of limitations and potential employment-related accommodation.

-- Personal health information (e.g., diagnosis) is not shared by the ADS Manager with the department/supervisor, though disability status and functional limitations related to the performance of essential work functions are shared on a need-to-know basis as part of accommodation communication and implementation.
+• Personal health information (e.g., diagnosis) is not shared by the ADS Manager with the department/supervisor, though disability status and functional limitations related to the performance of essential work functions are shared on a need-to-know basis as part of accommodation communication and implementation.

-- The ADS Manager will seek input from the employee’s supervisor/chair and other departments that may inform accommodation as related to the employee’s position/work role and duties, which may include Human Resources, Facilities Management, and DoIT, if relevant, during the interactive process.
+• The ADS Manager will seek input from the employee’s supervisor/chair and other departments that may inform the accommodation related to the employee’s position/work role and duties, which may include Human Resources, Facilities Management, and DoIT, if relevant, during the interactive process.
 When assistive technology is sought, a device may be requested from the Maryland Technology Assistance Program (MDTAP) or a similar technology loan program to discern efficacy.
 The ADS Manager will work with the supervisor or department head if there is a concern about undue hardship related to accommodation implementation and the procedures for implementing approved accommodations.

-- At the conclusion of the interactive process, the ADS Manager shall approve, deny, or modify the accommodation request.
+• At the conclusion of the interactive process, the ADS Manager shall approve, deny, or modify the accommodation request.
 The ADS Manager will notify the requesting employee and the department chair or supervisor in writing of the accommodation determination.
 A copy of the notification will be retained in the employee’s confidential file in Human Resources.

-- The University will use good faith efforts to implement reasonable accommodations within thirty (30) days of approval and accommodation letter notification.
+• The University will use good faith efforts to implement reasonable accommodations within thirty (30) days of approval and accommodation letter notification.

-- Approved accommodations are periodically reviewed to assess effectiveness in balance with operational necessities.
+• Approved accommodations are periodically reviewed to assess effectiveness in balance with operational necessities.
 If the need for an accommodation changes significantly, including a significant improvement or worsening of the health condition, the employee is responsible for requesting that the interactive process resume as the next step in resuming the preceding steps as a modification, which may be repeated as necessary if the qualifying condition changes.
 The accommodation process is available for more than one qualifying condition if accommodation is being sought for each condition.
 Supplemental documentation for the additional or subsequent qualifying condition may be requested to inform the related accommodation request(s).

-- If an individual is dissatisfied with the determination of the reasonable accommodation request with the ADS manager, the requesting employee shall have ten (10) business days to appeal/request reconsideration of the determination of accommodation(s) to with the Assistant Vice Provost for Accessibility and Disability Services.
+• If an individual is dissatisfied with the determination of the reasonable accommodation request with the ADS manager, the requesting employee shall have ten (10) business days to appeal/request reconsideration of the determination of accommodation(s) to the Assistant Vice Provost for Accessibility and Disability Services.
 Appeals should be in writing (email or hard copy).

-- External reports concerning discrimination may be filed with the Maryland Commission on Civil Rights, 6 St. Paul Street Ninth Floor, Baltimore, MD 21202, phone: 410-767-8600 website: mccr.maryland.gov or the Equal Employment Opportunity Commission (EEOC), 10 S. Howard Street Third Floor, Baltimore, MD 21201, phone: 800-669-4000, website: www.eeoc.gov.
+• External reports of discrimination may be filed with the Maryland Commission on Civil Rights, 6 St. Paul Street, Ninth Floor, Baltimore, MD 21202, phone: 410-767-8600, website: mccr.maryland.gov or the Equal Employment Opportunity Commission (EEOC), 10 S. Howard Street, Third Floor, Baltimore, MD 21201, phone: 800-669-4000, website: www.eeoc.gov.

-- Employees are encouraged to be pro-active with their request for accommodation, as accommodations cannot be granted retroactively.
+• Employees are encouraged to be proactive with their request for accommodation, as accommodations cannot be granted retroactively.

 We look forward to working with you!